mpv-player/mpv/DOCS/man/input.rst

     (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

+    Note that setting a value identical to its previous value will not resize the window.
+That's because this property mirrors the ``window-scale`` option, and setting an option to its previous value is ignored.

     See ``current-window-scale`` for the value derived from the actual window size.